brendino500/APPerture/README.md

 **ReactJS gave us food for thoughts** as we wanted to use another technology than Bulma (previous project).
 <br />
-Intrigued by the substantial functionalities and the documentation of Material UI, we had to allocate some time to verify that our current knowledge would allow us to implement it.
-Material UI requires React Hooks which was only optional in our brief.
-Our decision was risky but the learning curve is what mattered most to us, therefore we settled on Material UI along with React Hooks.
+Intrigued by the **substantial functionalities and the documentation of Material UI**, we had to allocate some time to verify that our current knowledge would allow us to implement it. **Material UI requires React Hooks which was only optional in our brief**.
+Our decision was risky but the **learning curve is what mattered most to us**, therefore we settled on Material UI along with React Hooks.

 <img src="readMeImages/photoComments.png" width="500" />
 <img src="readMeImages/materiaUIExample.png" width="500" />